-In 2016, I received fine art education from Cal Arts professor Jill Poyourow and Philadelphia School of Art graduate and professor Heather Lewis through YCCC in Wells, Maine.
+In 2016, I received fine art education from Cal Arts professor Jill Poyourow and Philadelphia School of Art alumni and professor Heather Lewis through YCCC in Wells, Maine.
+I continue to receive this lineal wealth of knowledge as I study under Lewis.
 Lewis is the daughter of late well-known artists Jack and Dorothy Lewis of Delaware.
-This lineal wealth of expertise continues to be passed on to me from Heather.

 From Early On

-In Maine during the 70s, I learned to play Twinkle Twinkle Little Star on the upright piano set in the tall grass by the sea.
-My family dug for clams in the purplish-gray mud and cooked them in a kettle under that open starlit sky.
+In Maine, during the 70s, I learned to play Twinkle Twinkle Little Star on an upright piano set in the tall grass by the sea.
+At low tides, my family dug up clams from the purplish-gray mud.
+While waves lapped the shore, we cooked them in a kettle under those starlit skies.